GlobalCyberAlliance/domain-security-scanner/README.md

 dss serve mail --inboundHost "imap.gmail.com:993" --inboundPass "SomePassword" --inboundUser "SomeAddress@domain.tld" --outboundHost "smtp.gmail.com:587" --outboundPass "SomePassword" --outboundUser "SomeAddress@domain.tld"
 ```

-You can then email this inbox from any address with a mail subject of `MAIL-SEC-TEST`, and you'll receive an email back with your scan results.
+You can then email this inbox from any address, and you'll receive an email back with your scan results.

 ### Flags